-The Equality Act 2010 provides a new cross-cutting legislative framework to replace existing anti-discrimination laws with a single act.
+The Equality Act 2010 is a cross-cutting legislative framework which replaced previous anti-discrimination laws with a single act.

-The aim is to simplify and strengthen the previous legislation and remove inconsistencies; and to deliver a modern and accessible framework of discrimination law which protects individuals from unfair treatment and promotes a fair and more equal society.
+The act simplified and strengthened the previous legislation and removed inconsistencies; delivering a modern and accessible framework of discrimination law which protects individuals from unfair treatment and promotes a fair and more equal society.
 This makes the law easier for individuals and organisations to understand and comply with.

 The Equality Act sets out the different ways in which it is unlawful to treat someone, such as direct and indirect discrimination, harassment, victimisation and failing to make a reasonable adjustment for a disabled person.

-In order to demonstrate our compliance with the duty the following information is available to view:
+To demonstrate our compliance with the duty the following information is produced and published annually:

-As a public body we are required under the Equality Act 2010 to publish one or more equality objectives that we believe we can reasonably achieve.
-The following document provides details of four distinct objectives chosen by the Council.
-Objectives 1 - 3 relate to our current functions as a service provider and objective four relates to that as an employer.
+We are required to publish one or more equality objectives that we believe we can reasonably achieve.
+The following document provides details of the two broad objectives chosen by the Council and supporting actions.
+One objective relates to our current functions as a service provider and one relates to that as an employer.

 We provide equality of opportunity for all with the right mix of talent, skills and potential.
 The Council welcomes applications from diverse candidates.
 Criminal records will be taken into account for recruitment purposes only when the conviction is relevant.
 Unless the nature of the work demands it, candidates will not be asked to disclose convictions which are ‘spent’ under the Rehabilitation of Offenders Act 1974.
 Having an ‘unspent’ conviction will not necessarily bar a candidate from employment.
 This will depend on the circumstances and background to the offence(s).